nextauthjs/next-auth/www/docs/getting-started/client.md

 ---

-## Provider
+## SessionProvider

-Using the supplied React `<SessionProvider>` allows instances of `useSession()` to share the session object across components, by using [React Context](https://reactjs.org/docs/context.html) under the hood.
+Using the supplied `<SessionProvider>` allows instances of `useSession()` to share the session object across components, by using [React Context](https://reactjs.org/docs/context.html) under the hood.
 It also takes care of keeping the session updated and synced between tabs/windows.

 ```jsx title="pages/_app.js"
 import { SessionProvider } from "next-auth/react"